phetsims/phet-info/deployment-info/doc/deploy-dev-phet-io.md

 Dev versions are deployed to spot.colorado.edu at http://www.colorado.edu/physics/phet/dev/html/

 - [ ] Run `pull-all.sh` in chipper/bin
 - [ ] Update the version identifier in package.json.
-The identifier should contain "dev", e.g. "1.1.0-dev.3".
+The identifier should contain "phetiodev", e.g. "1.1.0-phetiodev.3".
 - [ ] Commit & push.
 - [ ] Run the build process: `grunt --brand=phet-io`
 - [ ] Test locally before transferring the file to spot.
 Test wrappers such as the instance-proxies wrapper, and use ?launchLocalVersion so it will use